 Seasonal Changes and Algae

-It is clear from the discussion on the effects of light and temperature that there are seasonal changes in the aquatic flora as a whole.
+It is clear the effects of light and temperature that there are seasonal changes in the aquatic flora as a whole.

 This applies even in springs at constant temperatures and temperate climates where the winter flora is dominated by Diatoms and the summer flora by Chlorophytes, Cyanophytes, and Rhodophytes.